cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 <div class="notice--info">{{ notice-1 | markdownify }}</div> -->

-For now this guide is only compatible with iOS 10 and 11.
+For now this guide is only compatible with iOS 9 to 11.
 {: .notice--primary}

 ## What is jailbreaking?